Nate Lowe Player Props: Rangers vs. Orioles

 Nate Lowe At The Plate (2022)

-- Among the qualifying hitters last season, he ranked ninth in batting average, while his on-base percentage ranked 27th and he was 16th in slugging.
+- Among qualifying hitters in MLB last year, he ranked ninth in batting average, 27th in on-base percentage, and 16th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.